OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/visual_scripting/README.md

 ### Subgraphs

 You can organize your code into smaller reusable units and combine nodes as a subgraph!
 Using subgraphs makes your Graph more user-friendly, and it will look less like spaghetti.
 You can store your subgraph as a `.entity_graph` asset in your asset browser and allow it to be reused across your project!
-Which enables you to maximal flexibility!
+Which enables you to have maximal flexibility!